sachamasry/dns-zone-explorer/README.md

 ## To do

+- Correct dropping of second-level subdomains when merging trees
 - Provide subdomains a record structure and type
 - Calculate tree depth and store inside record
 - Determine a scheme by which to present subdomains and the records emanating from them